AttilaSagiDev/free-shipping-remaining-cost/README.md

 ** Important!
 Always install and test the extension in your development environment, and not on your live or production server. **

-1. Backup Your Data Backup your store database and whole Magento 2 directory.
+1. Backup your store database and the whole Magento 2 directory

 2. Enable extension Please use the following commands in your Magento 2 console: